canocalir/lastfm-app/README.md

 * For styling purposes, I choosed Styled Components over SASS and module CSS/SASS because of its dynamic structure and its tracking ability of which components are rendered or not then inject only their styles to the page.
 * In album details page, for the purposes of Redux data persistance I used Localstorage.
 * You can change between dark mode and light mode.
 It's state hold on themeSlice with Redux.
+* Artist Details Card is a Styled Component which is used for either top albums and top tracks data.
+Artist Details Tab component is just a left pane, right pane structure for the mapped Artist Details Cards.

 ---
 #### Test Cases